ben-ng/js-thumb/README.md

     }
   };

-jsthumb.loadVideo(videoOpts, function (err, element, player, complete) {
+//Appends the video to the body of the page jsthumb.loadVideo(document.body, videoOpts, function (err, element, player, supported) {
   var video = $(element).find("video")[0];

   //This is the container div with all the Video.js controls